Minimal acceleration for the multi-dimensional isentropic Euler equations: Introduction

 distributionally, which provides a bound on the sizes of $\DSC$ and $\DDP$.
 The dissipative solutions of \cite{BreitFeireislHofmanova2020a} have the \emph{weak-strong uniqueness property}, meaning that dissipative solutions coincide with strong solutions of \eqref{E:IEE} as long as the latter exist.
 We will show in Proposition~\ref{P:EXISTENCE} that our momentum flux has a similar decomposition

 with defect measures $\DSC$ and $\DDP$ that are positive semidefinite as above.
-This follows from Jensen's inequality and the Young measure representation \eqref{E:YMR}.
-We will prove weak-strong uniqueness for our dissipative solutions in Lemma~\ref{L:WEAKSTRONG}.
+This follows from Jensen's inequality and another Young measure representation.
 We prefer to think of dissipative solutions as pairs of Young measures $(\epsilon, \nu)$ because these come with a natural topology of weak* convergence that is very useful for studying the behavior of non-linear functions of density/momentum; see Section~\ref{S:MA}.
+For a weak-strong uniqueness result for solutions of the isentropic Euler equations with possible occurrence of vacuum we refer the reader to \cite{GhoshalJanaWiedemann2021}.